domenikjones/django-publishing/README.rst

 3. Add the admin mixin `PublishAdminMixin` to your admin class.

-4. Run `python manage.py migrate` to create the polls models.
+4. Run `python manage.py migrate` to add publishing related fields to models.